-Updating kitchens before putting the homes on the market can have a huge impact on how quickly the homes sell and for how much.
+Updating kitchens before going on market can have a huge impact on how buyers perceive your listing.
 These updates often do not need to be drastic either.
 Instead, a simple refresh to the room can make a huge difference.

 Compared to full remodels, home refreshes often have:

 - Shorter work timelines

 All in all, a refresh really is a no-brainer.